 Step 4.
 Start Small

-The principal rule that you should follow to ensure a smooth experience when using CBD is don’t rush and give it some time.
-Start with a small dose of CBD stated in the manufacturer’s instructions or recommended to you by your healthcare provider.
+The principal rule that you should follow when choosing CBD dosage for pain and inflammation to ensure a smooth experience is don’t rush and give it some time.
+Start with a recommended CBD dosage for inflammation in the body stated in the manufacturer’s instructions or specified by your healthcare provider.
 If you don’t feel the expected effect, don’t increase the CBD dosage right away.

 Regardless of too little evidence to state for sure, there’s still a perception that CBD has a cumulative effect.
 According to the research study, repeated CBD treatment in low doses can be pretty efficient.
 For that reason, we suggest you start small and observe the CBD’s effect on your body and inflammation symptoms for at least 3-5 days.
 Only then, if the treatment doesn’t give the expected result, you may try to increase the dosage.

 It’s impossible to give a one-fits-all CBD dosage for inflammation relief.
-But we hope that we’ve provided you with valuable insights into the principle of CBD use for inflammation, the factors that can influence the CBD dosage required to achieve your purpose, and the step-by-step process of defining the right CBD dosage to help you reduce inflammation.
+But we hope that we’ve provided you with valuable insights into the principle of CBD use for inflammation, the factors that can influence the CBD dosage for pain and inflammation relief, and the step-by-step process of defining the right CBD dosage for yourself.

 There are various types of CBD products that can help you reduce inflammation.
 Among the most useful are CBD oil drops that are usually taken sublingually and CBD gummies that you can eat as ordinary sweets.

 Unfortunately, there’s no one-fits-all CBD oil dosage for inflammation.
 The CBD dosage that can help you achieve your purpose highly depends on your inflammation severity, body weight, individual CBD tolerance, and bioavailability of CBD products you’re using.
 In any case, we recommend you consult your healthcare provider and start small.